I Married a Monster from Outer Space

 I Married a Monster from Outer Space is a 1958 American horror science fiction film from Paramount Pictures, produced and directed by Gene Fowler Jr., that stars Tom Tryon and Gloria Talbott.
 Paramount released the film as a double feature with The Blob.

-The film's storyline concerns a young wife who begins to realize that her husband is not the man he was before they married.
-He has lost all real affection for her and for his new pet dog, which she gave him as a present.
-Thereafter, she quickly discovers that he is not the only man in town that appears to have changed.
-Now suspicious, she follows him one evening when he goes out for a walk and shockingly discovers that her husband is actually an alien humanoid.
+The film's storyline concerns Marge Farrel, a young wife who begins to realize that her husband is not the man he was before they married, and ultimately discovers he is actually an alien humanoid.

 Plot

-After a year of marriage, Marge Farrell (Gloria Talbott) is despondent that her husband Bill (Tom Tryon) is cold and not acting toward her the way he did before they were married.
-He doesn't show any signs of genuine affection towards her or toward his new dog, a surprise anniversary present from Marge.
+After a year of marriage, Marge Farrell is despondent that her husband Bill is cold and not acting toward her the way he did before they were married.
+He does not show any signs of genuine affection towards her or toward his new dog, a surprise anniversary present from Marge.
 The dog barks and snarls at him whenever he approaches; he kills it in their basement, telling Marge the dog was strangled by his collar while pulling on his tethered leash.
 She is also becoming concerned because, wanting a family, she has not become pregnant.
 After undergoing various tests, her doctor assures her that she can have children; he suggests that Bill come in and see him to be tested.

 She soon notices that other husbands in their social circle are acting the same way.
 One night, she follows Bill when he goes out for a long walk.
 He heads to an isolated area in the woods, where she discovers that he is not the man she thought she married but an alien impostor.
 An extraterrestrial life form leaves Bill's body shell and then enters a hidden spaceship.

-She confronts the alien Bill, and he eventually explains that all the females on his dead planet are extinct.
-He and the other males of his species are taking over human men so they can have offspring with Earth's women, saving their race from extinction.
-Marge is horrified at the prospect and tries to warn others of the alien plot, but too many men in town have already been taken over, including the town's Chief of Police, who does nothing after hearing her story.
-She attempts to call Washington, D.C., but all outgoing phone lines are busy.
-She attempts to leave by car and the local police stop her, saying that the only exit bridge which leads out of town is down.